JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

+**Q3.2.2**：What causes the error“RgaBlit(1027) RGA_BLIT fail: ”、“RGA_COLORFILL(1027) RGA_BLIT fail: ”？

+**A3.2.2**：If the header error occurs, it means that the current RGA task returns after the driver fails to run.
+For the specific reason, you need to check the driver log through dmesg.

-**Q3.2.2**：What causes the error “RgaBlit(1027) RGA_BLIT fail: Not a typewriter”?
+​				**Q3.2.2.1**：“RgaBlit(1027) RGA_BLIT fail: Not a typewriter”?

-**A3.2.2**：This error is usually caused by parameter errors.
+​				**A3.2.2.1**：This error is usually caused by parameter errors.
 You are advised to check the scaling factor, whether virtual width is smaller than the sum of actual width and the offset in the corresponding direction, and whether the alignment meets requirements.
 It is recommended that new developed projects use IM2D API, which has a more comprehensive error detection mechanism, and is convenient for developers.

-**Q3.2.3**：What causes the error “RgaBlit(1349) RGA_BLIT fail: Bad file descriptor”?
+​				**Q3.2.2.2**：“RgaBlit(1349) RGA_BLIT fail: Bad file descriptor”?

-**A3.2.3**：This error is an ioctl error, indicating that the current fd passed to device node is invalid.
+​				**A3.2.2.2**：This error is an ioctl error, indicating that the current fd passed to device node is invalid.
 Please try to update librga or confirm whether the RGA initialization process has been modified.

-**Q3.2.4**：What causes the error “RgaBlit(1360) RGA_BLIT fail: Bad address”?
+​				**Q3.2.2.3**：“RgaBlit(1360) RGA_BLIT fail: Bad address”?

-**A3.2.4**：The error is usually caused by a problem with the memory address of the src/src1/dst channel passed into the kernel (commonly out-of-bouns).See "Log Obtaining and Description" - "Driver Debug Node" in this document to open driver logging and locate the faulty memory.
+​				**A3.2.2.3**：The error is usually caused by a problem with the memory address of the src/src1/dst channel passed into the kernel (commonly out-of-bouns).See "Log Obtaining and Description" - "Driver Debug Node" in this document to open driver logging and locate the faulty memory.

+​				**Q3.2.2.4**：“RgaBlit(1466) RGA BIIT fail: Invalid argument”

+​				**A3.2.2.4**：This error is an invalid parameter error reported when the incoming parameters do not meet the core function and restriction requirements of the current chip.
+It is recommended to check whether the currently configured task parameters meet the requirements of the current chip equipped with the RGA core.

-**Q3.2.5**：What cause the log error “err ws[100,1280,1280]”、”Error srcRect“?
+**Q3.2.3**：What cause the log error “err ws[100,1280,1280]”、”Error srcRect“?

-**A3.2.5**：The error is an obvious parameter error. “err ws” represents width stride parameter error.
+**A3.2.3**：The error is an obvious parameter error. “err ws” represents width stride parameter error.
 The parameters in the following "[]" are [X_offeset, width, width_stride] respectively.Here, because the sum of offset in X direction and width of the actual operation area is larger than the width stride, librga thinks there is a problem with the width stride and returns an error.
 Change the width stride to 1380 or  width to 1180.

 ​			After this error occurs, the following parameters are printed in logcat: